dannywillems/ocaml-js-stdlib/README.md

 ## How is this library implemented?

-[Gen_js_api](https://github.com/lexifi/gen_js_api) is recommended which aims to provide binding to javascript independently of the ocaml to javascript compiler.
+[Gen_js_api](https://github.com/lexifi/gen_js_api) is recommended which aims to provide binding to JavaScript independently of the OCaml to JavaScript compiler.
 With gen_js_api, you only need to provide the interface (mli file) and gen_js_api executable outputs the implementation.